Tax Credit Extended, Markets Further Stabilizing and Real Estate Ideal Hedge

 Clayton Christensen is a professor at Harvard Business School who has become well-known for his research into how technology disrupts industries.
 His theory, put forth in his books The Innovator’s Dilemma and The Innovator’s Solution posits that new entrants into an industry often take advantage of a disruptive technology to enter the marketplace at the lower end, catering to the low-margin customers that the established players aren’t that interested in serving.
 He gives examples in many industries, including financial services (Charles Schwab came into the brokerage business catering for the budget stock investor), steel manufacturing (mini-mill technology), and hard drives.

 While Redfin is by no means the first entrant in the discount brokerage space, it is arguably the one that has generated the most attention.
 Redfin’s technology — its slick real estate search site, its semi-automated offer-writing system — may not appear too disruptive, but its technology and associated business model have struck a chord with a growing market segment that is disenchanted with the traditional real estate industry, and, not coincidentally, the industry has returned the favor.
 That market segment — initially diehard do-it-yourself’ers who just don’t see the value of schlepping around town with a real estate agent — is one the traditional industry isn’t too fond of catering for, on the assumption that if we let clients out on their own, they might discover it’s not that difficult to plan an afternoon’s home-shopping around an open house schedule, and then they might question our overall value.
 For the most part, the traditionalists aren’t too sad to see this type of client defect to Redfin.
-“They think they know everything, they don’t see the value of a Realtor, and then <insert shock> they want part of my commission!”
+“They think they know everything, they don’t see the value of a Realtor, and then they want part of my commission!”

 What is common about the customers of these new lower-end entrants in any industry is that they’re not interested in a gold-plated product or service — they want something “good enough” and cheap.